zmadi1/mysql-matcha/README.md

 That should resolve the error.

 # 500 Users
-To create 500 dummy user accounts:
+To create 500 dummy user accounts (NOTE: the script can only be successfully executed if at least one user was created manually within the app):

 $ sudo mysql < populate_db.sql